Hypertension in Children

 Symptoms of High Blood Pressure in Kids

-Symptoms may not always be displayed however could be conspicuous in the following ways
+Symptoms may not always be displayed; however, they could be conspicuous in the following ways

 - Bluish colour of the skin